chorwaitong/jarvis/README.md

 ### Hardware:
 - ESP8266 + Relay = Bought from ([Tao Bao](https://e.tb.cn/h.TkVHVR1RKvf5a5o?tk=tzGLedFIfD3))
--

 ### Software:
+- Download ([ffmpeg](https://www.ffmpeg.org/download.html)), then extract into the folder `tools\`
-Follow the steps below to set up and run the project.
+- Follow the steps below to set up and run the project.

 #### 1. Create the Environment